lucaszprado/ai-engineering/README.md

 When updating the files, follow these instructions keeping the appropriate headers and placeholders (if any) to ensure the files are updated correctly.

 # project_brief.md

-## Problem and objectives
 - Describe the overall project goals.

+## Problem
 - What is the problem the project aiming to to solve and why we want to solve it?

+## Objectives
 - What result we want to see in the end of the project?

+## Organization
+Some project have very clear boundaries since the begining.
+When it's case we use this section to explain give an overview of projec phases.
+In general phases are a feature, a user story, a subsystem.
+On this Heading we list the project phases:

+- Phase 1
+- Phase 2
+- Phase N

+## Phase 1: Phase name
+Each phase is described at a high level on this section

+### Objective
+Which are the phase objetives?

+### Key elements
+- What are the desired user flows or key solution outputs?

+### Out of Scope and No Gos
+- Situations, edge cases, or any technical implementation we're chosing not to build in the current scope

 # scope_context.md
 - A project is composed by one or more scopes.
 - Scopes are integrated "slices" of work.
 Think of it like phases with very integrated pieces of work.
-They reflect meaningful parts of the problem that can be completed **independently** or very little dependence on other project scopes.
+They reflect meaningful parts of the problem that can be completed **independently** or with very little dependence on other project scopes.
 Ideally they integrate frontend and backend.
+- Each scope delivers a clear and testable increment, they easy code review process by avoiding context switching and keeping code changes under a trackable amount of files (less than 10 files ideally).
 - This section explains in more detail the scope under development on the project right now.

 ## Scope objective
 - What is the scope under development on the project right now?
 - This is the actual piece or "slice" of work being built
-- What are desired user flows or key solution outputs?

 ## Key elements
 - What are the key solution elements that define the current scope?